Skip to content

 5 Attractions to Visit on The Big Island, Hawaii

-Hawaii’s Big Island is a lot of things, boring, is most definitely not one of them.
-During your visit to the Big Island, you will be overwhelmed with the wide range of sights, attractions to visit, and activities to enjoy.
+Hawaii’s Big Island is a lot of things, but boring is not one of them.
+During your visit to the Big Island, you will be overwhelmed with the sights, attractions, and activities to enjoy.
 From the active lava-spewing volcanoes in Hawai’i Volcanoes National Park to the stunningly beautiful Waipio Valley, the Big Island features some of the most unique and jaw-droppingly beautiful natural attractions.
-In addition to the gorgeous natural wonders, popular beaches, and magnificent hiking trails, the Big Island offers some awesome shopping opportunities for those looking to obtain some authentic Hawaiian souvenirs before returning home, the most popular shopping hub on the island is Hilo Farmers Market which offers an impressive collection of Hawaiian treats and crafts.
+In addition to the gorgeous natural wonders, famous beaches, and magnificent hiking trails, the Big Island offers some excellent shopping opportunities for those looking to obtain authentic Hawaiian souvenirs before returning home.
+The most famous shopping hub on the island is Hilo Farmers Market, which offers an impressive collection of Hawaiian treats and crafts.

 Here is a list of the best places to visit and things to do on Hawaii’s Big Island: